Last Updated on

 ….Have fantastic Mexican food?!

 Seriously, go figure.
 The last thing that I expected from Linz was authentic Mexican food.
-At the recommendation of a friend from the US who lives in Linz, I ended up heading to Taco Buddies.
+At the recommendation of a friend from the US who lives in Linz, I ended up heading to Los Mayas.
 This taco place with authentic food from the Yucatan region and craft beer place has affordable prices, a ridiculously friendly owner, and delicious food.

 Note: for my vegan readers, I recommend Front Food.
 This new vegan restaurant just around the corner from Taco Buddies has some great vegan takes on food, including vegan BBQ.